PRESIDENT: Sir Sandy Crombie

 Cliff is a freelance consultant, researcher, author and trainer.
 He is Professor Emeritus of Planning and Spatial Development at Heriot-Watt University in Edinburgh, Past President of the Royal Town Planning Institute and of the Commonwealth Association of Planners and past Chair of Built Environment Forum Scotland.

-ACTING TREASURER: Robin Mair
+TREASURER: Robin Mair

 After graduating from Edinburgh University, Robin worked with a number of global multi nationals in senior management positions. laterally as Vice President of Black and Decker and then Global Operations Director of Foseco Ltd, the speciality chemicals division of Burmah Castrol.

 A litigation lawyer with around 20 years practice experience working in Edinburgh as a solicitor, primarily in the fields of public and administrative law including environmental law, human rights and judicial review.
 Her legal training was with Drummond Miller.
 Having moved to Balfour+Manson LLP, she progressed from being a legal assistant to associate and is now a partner.

 She received a rigorous education under a communist regime, but arrived in this country aged 21 a confirmed sceptic, with well-developed critical faculties.
 At Edinburgh University she studied Russian and History of Art, followed later by an accelerated LLB and Diploma in Legal Practice.
 Between these degrees she worked with refugees, first as a translator/interpreter and support worker, then as manager with the Bosnia Project then the Kosovo Project.